Author: Patty Young ~ CHRL, CPB

 Privacy and Human Rights policies not mandatory but most experts say it’s advisable to include these in your handbooks.

 The location of where your employee work will determine the appropriate provincial employments laws that apply to your business.
 Policies, training, and other requirements are also different for each jurisdiction and require further research for your specific business.

 Which policies should you have in an employee handbook?

 Here are 7 policies, that in our experiences, are “must-haves”:

-- Overtime Policy Distinguishing who is eligible, at what rate and how the approval process works is essential when dealing with overtime pay.
+- Overtime Policy Distinguishing who is eligible, at what rate and how the approval process works are essential when dealing with overtime pay.
 TIP: Keep in mind, overtime policies must follow the employment standards legislation in your province.

 - Attendance Policy Establishing clear schedules of when an employee is expected to be at work is vital to running an efficient operation.
 Make sure your handbook defines the difference between absences that are “culpable” (within the employee’s control) and “non-culpable” (not within the employee’s control).
 TIP: Human rights laws may consider some non-culpable absences as a “disability” and would require accommodation by the employer.

 - Computer, Internet and Social Networking Policies A computer use and social networking policies are important in today’s workplace.
 Company property should be defined and that you have the right to monitor usage.
 Plus, all employee personal social media communications should contain a disclaimer that they are expressing their opinions not the company’s opinions.
 TIP: Computer usage policy should comply with Canada’s Anti-Spam Legislation (CASL).